 4. Consider a CDN to host your website

-Content delivery networks are servers located around the world which all can host your website.
-Using these can boost site-speed scores as the server the website is loaded from is closer to the user who’s viewing it.
+Content delivery networks are servers located around the world which all can host your website’s assets.
+Using these can boost site-speed scores as the server the website’s assets are being loaded from is closer to the user who’s viewing it.

 As Google takes site-speed into account, for global SEO — this could really help.